joebobmiles/GCloud-GitHubProxy/README.md

 > persisted, so this code would have to be integrated into it's own stand
 > alone server with a Redis instance or something to persist the data between
 > requests.

+## How it works

+ 1. The GCloud Function (further called the _proxy_), receives a GraphQL query and an Auth0 access token via a POST request.
+ 2. The proxy uses the Auth0 access token to request the corresponding GitHub access token via the Auth0 Management API.
+     a.
+If the Auth0 request fails, the proxy echoes that failure back to the requesting app.
+ 3. Once the GitHub access token has been retrieved, the proxy forwards the GraphQL query to the GitHub API, authenticating with the GitHub access token.
+ 4. The response recieved from GitHub is then forwarded back to the original requestor.